 Unlike the traditional database architecture (including cloud), where data is stored on a centralized server, blockchain is stored on machines of all participants.
 Each computer in the network stores calculates and applies changes to the blockchain.
 Such decentralized architecture makes blockchain stronger the more computers in the network.
-Therefore, if someone forges/erases data from one machine, there are many others that still have the exact same copy of blockchain to protect the authenticity of the information stored in it.
+Therefore, if someone forges/erases data from one machine, many others still have the same copy of blockchain to protect the authenticity of the information stored in it.

 Banks and corporations spend billions of dollars to protect and maintain their server infrastructure, while still having leaks and virus attacks like WannaCry.
-By applying blockchain to the corporate network, which consists of thousands of computers, a company can gain stable and literally unbreakable system.
+By applying blockchain to the corporate network, which consists of thousands of computers, a company can gain stable and unbreakable system.